dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 ---

 *THIS README IS PROVIDED FOR RESEARCH AND DEVELOPMENT PURPOSES.
-I AM NOT RESPONSIBLE FOR ANY DAMAGE, DATA LOSS, OR BRICKED DEVICES THAT MAY OCCUR DURING OR AFTER THE FLASHING PROCESS — FOR ANY REASON, UNDER ANY CIRCUMSTANCE, WITH NO EXCEPTIONS.*
+I AM NOT RESPONSIBLE FOR ANY DAMAGE, DATA LOSS, OR BRICKED DEVICES THAT MAY OCCUR DURING OR AFTER THE FLASHING PROCESS — FOR ANY REASON.*

 ---